Essentials of Teaching and Learning

 This workshop series provides a foundation in important aspects of teaching and learning in higher education.
 Faculty, graduate students, and academic support staff seeking to earn the Essentials of Teaching and Learning Certificate should attend each of the five workshops in this series and also complete one peer observation by visiting a TOP Course.
 The program has been designed so that the certificate can be earned in one semester but there is no time limit.

-- Syllabus 101: Roadmap to Success: Your course syllabus is one of the most important documents you create for your class.
+- Syllabus 101: Roadmap to Success (1.25 hours for f2f; 3 hours for online): Your course syllabus is one of the most important documents you create for your class.
 It serves as an agreement between you and your students about your goals for the course and your expectations for your students, plus it conveys a first--and lasting--impression with your students.
 This session will provide information about the important components of a syllabus, ways in which you can enhance your course syllabus, and strategies for using your syllabus as a learning tool.

-- Introduction to Learning Objectives and Backward Design: This workshop clarifies the use of learning objectives and provides concrete steps to write objectives for your course.
+- Introduction to Learning Objectives and Backward Design (3 hours): This workshop clarifies the use of learning objectives and provides concrete steps to write objectives for your course.
 This is a one-week, fully online course in Canvas that is facilitate by CTL Instructional Designers.

-- Inclusive Teaching and Learning: Any workshop from the Inclusive Teaching and Learning series will fulfill this requirement.
+- Inclusive Teaching and Learning (1.25): Any workshop from the Inclusive Teaching and Learning series will fulfill this requirement.

 4a.
 Difference in the Classroom: The real-life implications of implicit biases can create invisible barriers to opportunity and achievement for some students -- a stark contrast to the values and intentions of educators and administrators who dedicate their professional lives to their students' success.
 This workshop will focus on understanding our lens, and dissecting implicit bias and its effects in the classroom.
 (Facilitated by the Multicultural Resource Center)